Datura-ai/smart-scrape/docs/running_on_mainnet.md

 This tutorial shows how to use the bittensor mainnetwork to create a subnetwork and connect your mechanism to it.
 It is highly recommended that you run mainnet first before mainnet.
 ## Steps

-1. Clone and Install Bittensor and the Bittensor Subnet Template.
+1. Clone and Install Bittensor and the Bittensor Subnet datura.
 This clones and installs the template if you dont already have it (if you do, skip this step)
 ```bash
 cd .. # back out of the subtensor repo